 Graffiti.
 A common occurrence in cities on subways, side streets, and in parks.
 Sometimes it is a work of art, something awe-inspiring to look at, like those pieces created by Banksy.
 However, other times it is just a downright eyesore, especially when it is on the walls of your own property and it looks as though it has been created by toddlers rather than renowned artists.
 Worse still is when the graffiti in question is crude or offensive.
 When you spot some graffiti on the walls of your beautiful property, whether inside or out, the initial reaction can be one of blind panic.
 You may feel that your only option is to bulldoze your whole property and that the graffiti will be there forever.

 There are a variety of methods you can undertake to remove graffiti.
 That being said, you should not take this as a declaration that graffiti is easy to remove.
 Far from it, graffiti poses one of the most difficult building issues.
 Simple soap and water will not remove most graffiti.
-Often, professionals need to be enlisted, along with harsh chemicals and scraping techniques.
+Often, professionals need to be enlisted, along with harsh industrial chemicals and scraping techniques.

 In this article, we will be exploring the different methods for graffiti removal.
 We will also be exploring whose responsibility it is to remove graffiti, as well as examining whether it is a job that should really be left to the professionals.

 Who is responsible for removing graffiti?